 PolarGridAI is intentionally focused on Alberta so the work remains current, specific, and decision-useful.

 Yes — on all advisory engagements.
-We do not accept referral fees, commissions, or commercial consideration from vendors, equipment suppliers, or service providers on site selection, grid feasibility, or pathway advisory work.
+We do not accept referral fees, commissions, or commercial consideration from vendors, equipment suppliers, or service providers on site readiness, evidence readiness, or pathway advisory work.
 Recommendations reflect what is right for the client's project — not commercial relationships.

 The Pre-Flight delivers two things: a one-page executive scorecard and a 6–10 page supporting memo.
 Together they give you a clear decision on one Alberta parcel across eight dimensions.